Financial Aid

 Grants

-Grants are awarded based on financial need by the Federal Government or State of Texas.
+Grants are awarded based on financial need and are funded by the federal government, State of Texas, and institutional funding.
 This form of financial aid does not require repayment.
-To be considered for a grant, complete the Free Application for Federal Students Aid (FAFSA) or the Texas Application for State Financial Aid (TASFA).
-If you are unsure which to use, learn when to use each application.
+To be considered for a grant, complete the FAFSA or the TASFA.
 TASFA students are not eligible for federal grants.

 Federal Pell Grants